JasmineRimani/research-portfolio/HybridMobilityLunarLavaTubes.md

 - **Parametric mass and power estimation**
 - **Control performance analysis under design variations**

 > The novelty lies in the **tight coupling of design feasibility and adaptive control capability**—assessing whether mobility and GNC systems can remain effective under mass/inertia fluctuations as the design evolves.
+The study provide a sizing box that can be explored during the different design phases.

 ---